polyfony-inc/polyfony/README.md

 ```

 In these files you can declare as many routes as you like.
-Static routes (not accepting parameters, requirement a perfect URL match) or dynamic routes, accepting parameters, that you can optionally restrict.
+Static routes (not accepting parameters, require a perfect URL match) or dynamic routes, accepting parameters, that you can optionally restrict.
-All routes must point to a Bundle and Controller when declared, specific by the `->destination($bundle,$controller[,$action])` method.
+All routes must point to a Bundle and Controller, specificied by the `->destination($bundle,$controller[,$action])` method.

-Static routes point to an action that must be determined in the route, or `indexAction()` will be triggered.
+In the case of static route, you must provide the action in the route.
 Dynamic routes can point to different actions depending on a URL parameter, specified by the `->trigger($url_parameter)` method.
 If no action is provided, indexAction is called, if an action is provided but none match, `defaultAction()` is called.
 A `preAction()` and `postAction()` wrap the action to be called.